Inpatient vs Outpatient Drug Rehab

 3. Community Integration:

-• One of the biggest benefits of outpatient therapy is that it allows individuals to stay connected to their community and support networks.
-Maintaining these relationships can reduce feelings of isolation and foster a sense of belonging, which is vital for recovery.
+• One of the most significant benefits of outpatient therapy is that it allows individuals to stay connected to their community and support networks.
+Maintaining these relationships can reduce feelings of isolation and foster a sense of belonging, both of which are vital for recovery.

 4. Independence: